Skin Clinic - H Williams & Associates

 What to Expect

 A consultation with our skin expert is the first step towards any treatment.
-Consultations usually last around 15 minutes and cost £70.
-If you undertake any treatment with us the cost of the consultation will be deducted from the total cost.
+Consultations usually last around 15 minutes and cost £75.

 Please note the clinic provides skin diagnosis and procedures only.
 We are not dermatologists.